sergehas/angular-16-material-demos/README.md

 ### Shared components

-Share compoent are components & modules should **not** have any dependency on any of the other modules in the application.
+Share component are components & modules should **not** have any dependency on any of the other modules in the application.

 The shared module must declare the components, pipes, and directives using the declarations metadata and export it using the exports metadata